TylerStanish/bucko/server/README.md

 Don't forget:
 - Run migrations
+  - Don't forget metacommands with `\i` must be relative to the db/ directory
 - Set `PYTHONPATH` to the absolute path to where main.py lives
 - Grep for `TODO`s and make sure they're done